PFGimenez/PFGimenez.github.io/_pages/about.md

 ---

 I am an associate professor at [CentraleSupélec](https://www.centralesupelec.fr/) (Rennes, France) in the [CIDRE](https://team.inria.fr/cidre/) research team.
 I have various areas of interest, most notably:
-- applying machine learning techniques to security problems, such as malware analysis, anomaly detection, and data generation
+- developing and applying machine learning and data mining techniques to security problems, such as malware analysis, anomaly detection, and data generation
 - the application of formal languages theory on system and protocol security, especially on injection-based vulnerabilities

 # Ongoing collaborations